UI automation carries the load

 React Native, Flutter, Swift and Kotlin.
 The layers hold; only the tooling changes at the top (Maestro, Appium, Detox).
 Adapter next on the roadmap.

-LLM outputs scored with open-source eval suites (promptfoo, DeepEval, Ragas): golden datasets, prompt regression, contract tests for agent tool calls.
+LLM outputs scored with open-source, self-hostable eval suites (DeepEval, Ragas, promptfoo) plus Langfuse for online evals: golden datasets, prompt regression, and tool-call trajectory checks for agents.
 Scored beside the pyramid, like delivery health.

 How it works